MayankGitHub86/solvehub/README.md

 <<<<<<< HEAD
-# Lumina Share - Community Q&A Platform
+# SolveHub - Community Q&A Platform

 A modern, full-stack Q&A and community platform where developers can ask questions, share knowledge, and build their reputation.